cbrauckmuller/helium/README.md

 ## Grid Markup

 The markup for building a grid in Helium is very lightweight and should look familiar to you if you've ever used ZURB Foundation, 960gs or Bootstrap.
+Keep in mind that the sum total of the `spanX` elements in a row must not exceed the value set for the `$column-count` variable in `config.scss`.
+The markup below would be appropriate for a 12 column grid.

 	<div class="container">
 		<div class="row">